k0kubun/karabiner-ruby/README.md

 $ dotremap
 ```

-It will replace KeyRemap4MacBook's private.xml with compiled ~/.remap:
+It will replace Karabiner's private.xml with compiled ~/.remap:

 ```xml
 <?xml version="1.0"?>